 - Cohabiting-couple families are the fastest-growing family type in the UK.
-In 2014, there were nearly 3 million opposite-sex cohabiting-couple families and 84,000 same-sex cohabiting-couple families in the UK. - Cohabiting-couple families account for 16.4 per cent of all families in the UK. - A bill which addresses the rights of cohabiting couples is in the early stages of passing through the UK parliament.
+In 2014, there were nearly 3 million opposite-sex cohabiting-couple families and 84,000 same-sex cohabiting-couple families in the UK. - Cohabiting-couple families accounted for 16.4 per cent of all families in the UK.

-In the UK, a shortage in the supply of housing has become an issue, because of a number of factors, such as the growth in numbers of single parents needing homes, people living longer, the increase in single households and shortage of affordable rented properties.
+In the UK, a shortage in the supply of housing has become an issue because of a number of factors, such as the growth in numbers of single parents needing homes, people living longer, the increase in single households and shortage of affordable rented properties.
 This is good news for the construction industry and allied trades.
-However, any expansion of this, either to build private or social housing, will require larger numbers of workers from the skilled and semi-skilled trades.
-This will, in turn, mean an expansion of apprentices and training courses, which will involve government and training organizations as well as employers.
+However, any expansion of this, to build either private or social housing, will require larger numbers of workers from the skilled and semi-skilled trades.
+This will, in turn, mean an expansion of apprentices and training courses, which will involve government and training organizations, as well as employers.